No Tags Found!

 Dear Lean,

-Resistance to change depends on the quarter from which it comes from.
+Resistance to change depends on the quarter from which it comes.
 If the seniors demand change, the resistance is less whereas if the juniors expect change, the resistance is more.
-If senior managers are blocking change then it could be due to:
+If senior managers are blocking change, it could be due to:

-a) Organisation does not have culture of change
+a) Organisation does not have a culture of change.

-c) Change is not part of strategic plan made by the top management
+c) Change is not part of the strategic plan made by the top management.

-e) Senior management personnel have connection with very top management.
-Therefore, those who block change know that their employment will remain protected anyway
+e) Senior management personnel have a connection with very top management.
+Therefore, those who block change know that their employment will remain protected anyway.

-f) While organisation could be customer oriented, it may not be competition oriented
+f) While the organization could be customer-oriented, it may not be competition-oriented.

-i) Leadership is risk averse.
-They want competition to experiment and create path for them.
-While doing so, if "first mover advantage" is lost, it does not matter to them
+i) Leadership is risk-averse.
+They want competition to experiment and create a path for them.
+While doing so, if the "first-mover advantage" is lost, it does not matter to them.

 and so on...